nomadjsdev/jarvis-9940-components/src/Components/ButtonGroup/ButtonGroup.md

 **This is a group of two or more `ToggleButton`, displayed horizontally or vertically.
 Only one button can be active at a time.
-The active prop should be either a buttonId, or null.**
+The active prop should be either a buttonId, or null.
+A reset button is automatically appended to the group.**

 #### Horizontal group, 3 buttons, number 2 active